Skip to Content

 Portsmouth NH in winter

-My husband and I recently spent three days exploring Portsmouth and the surrounding communities in the middle of February.
-As is often the case, we tried our best to remain outside, first venturing around the historic town proper, and then wandering through the surrounding communities.
+My husband and I try and visit Portsmouth and the surrounding communities every winter.
+As is often the case, we try our best to remain outside, wandering around the historic downtown, popping into shops, and exploring some of the surrounding communities.

-When the cold winds sent us scurrying indoors, we were excited to find lots of coffee shops, restaurants, and festive shops just begging to be explored.
+When the cold winds send us scurrying indoors, we delight in discovering new coffee shops, restaurants, and galleries just begging to be explored.

 Why Visit Portsmouth, New Hampshire in the Winter?